 1. Always Purchase Software Before Hardware

-One of the most common mistakes restaurant owners make when purchasing a new point-of-sale is picking out hardware components before deciding on a POS software provider.
+One of the most common mistakes restaurant owners make when purchasing a new point-of-sale is picking out hardware components before deciding on their pizzeria POS software provider.
 Every provider will have its minimum hardware requirements, and many pieces of hardware aren’t going to be interchangeable.
 So if you go out and spend hundreds of dollars on bar code scanners, PIN pads, fingerprint sensors, and display monitors, you could make the horrifying discovery that some or even all pieces aren’t compatible with your new software provider.

 The simplest way to avoid this is by always ensuring that you wait to purchase any new hardware until you’ve finalized the decision on your point-of-sale software.